 Water resources that have been significantly degraded are identified as "impaired waters".
 Four of the 22 watersheds in Marathon County have been identified as "impaired waters" on the "303 (d) list" of the U.S. Clean Water Act.
 The list identifies waters that do not meet current water quality standards and merit water quality improvement and protection.
-The Town of Bern does not have any impaired waters.
+Impaired waters located in the Town of Wien include: